Finding a calling in Krishna

 After your film direction debut in 2013 with Pitruroon, have you sketched a script for another yet?

 Yes, I have.
 I am currently working on a Hindi period film.
 As writers, directors and actors, we are fortunate to be in India — a land with glorious history.
-I think we should make the best use of it and take it to the world.
 Though I was a student of science, I have always been enamoured by and passionate about Indian history.
-I believe that history is the foundation for the future.
 My story is fictitious — an adaptation of an ancient play set against an era that’s not been shown so far.
-In the backdrop of that era’s music, culture, architecture and so on, I also want to narrate a good story.
-I am marrying my orientation with research with my love for history to bring out the best.
+I am marrying my orientation with research and my love for history to bring out the best.